We really do want it all in today’s world: fame, money, and love!

-And, in doing so, I have found my purpose–to tell stories of folks who sacrifice, struggle and avoid their life’s work and their calling until they finally do finally DO what matters.
+In doing so, I have found my purpose, to tell stories of folks who sacrifice, struggle, and avoid their life’s work and calling until they finally do what matters.

 This is a small, good thing.

-We feel that this film is meant to entertain but also to start conversations about what matters.
+The film is meant to entertain and start conversations about what matters.

-So, we are offering the film from our website to screen in community groups.
+So, we offer the film from our website to screen in community groups.

 Go to our www.asmallgoodthingfilm.com and arrange a screening for your friends and family, your business, or community group and start this conversation!